Our verdict

 • Pricier than before

-The ninth iteration of the Brooks Launch is the perfect pick for runners in need of a:
+The Brooks Launch 9 is an excellent perfect pick for runners in need of a:

 • fun and lightweight running shoe that can go fast or slow